ejwillemse/BAN313/chapter4.md

 ## Drill-hole sizes

 We wish to replace our current very old drilling machine.
-The machine is required to drill a hole with a diameter of 10cm within 0.5cm tolerance.
+The machine is required to drill a hole with a diameter of 10cm within a 0.5cm tolerance.
 If the hole is larger than 10.5cm, the part has to be scrapped.
 Similarly, if the hole is smaller than 9.5cm the part will also be scrapped.